 Outdoor recreational facilities are safer during these unusual Covid times.
-Nonetheless, open-air settings create a better environment around the dining experience, with or without the pandemic.
+However, open-air settings create a better environment around the dining experience, with or without the pandemic.
 When this experience involves floating on gentle waves, magic happens.

 Yesterday, I had a day out at Nyagasambu Realm Beach Hotel.
 It wasn’t my first time there.
 I had been there several times before.
-Its serenity and close proximity to Kigali make it an easy weekend getaway sanctuary.
+Its serenity and close proximity to Kigali make it an easy getaway sanctuary.
 This time around, all I needed to do was kick back, relax and enjoy the cool breeze from the lake.

 The first thing I noticed upon arrival was the addition of floating mini terraces.
 The wooden structures, with metallic railings, are tied to leashes which prevent them from drifting out of control.
-They look like patios detached from the rest of the property.

 My initial plan was to have lunch under the canopy of trees and do a little bit of reading before stepping on the floater.
 Before lunch was served, light showers forced me to relocate to the upper restaurant area.
 It wasn’t a bad idea.
 The view from up there is even better.